silverslither/Localize-Mario/README.md

 To process the images, create two folders inside the folder containing the images named ```output``` and ```temp```, and run ```Image Processing.ps1```, replacing ```NUM``` at the start of each script with the largest image index.
 In the end, you should have the same amount of images in ```output``` as outside it.

+Note: PowerShell might throw an error every once in a while, unless it's an ImageMagick error everything should be fine.

 You may move ```output``` as well as the localization info to a safe location, and delete the folder originally containing it (make sure nothing important is there!)

 What you should now have is a folder containing the images, and two text files.